 A Few Things To Remember

-The website Childrenandnature.org gives some great tips for success:
+The website Childrenandnature.org gives some more great tips for success:

-Nature is everywhere.
-You don’t have to venture into a wild preserve to observe nature.
+You don’t have to venture into a wilderness preserve to observe nature.
 You can reap the benefits of time outdoors by sketching the tree across the street, hanging a bird feeder outside of your window or even planting a mini-garden on your apartment step.

-Create Stories.
 At the end of the day, invite your kids to talk about their favorite part of your time outdoors.
 Revisit places you’ve been and retell stories of what you did.
-In so doing, you’ll be developing your family lore and supporting the wonderful connections you’ve built together outdoors in nature.
+When you do, you’ll be developing your family lore and supporting the wonderful connections you’ve built together outdoors in nature.

 Nature is our ally – just waiting for us to take advantage of all it has to offer.
 Let it help you connect, feel more inner confidence, find more creativity and deeper joy.
 It’s one of those awesome things in life that only requires a small investment but, pays in huge dividends.